Information for Parents

 - Residential Life

 - Parental questions and concerns

-The choice of classes and major/minor programs should be made by the student in consultation with his/her academic advisor.
-The first-year academic advisors are familiar with the requirements for students and are able to assist them in planning their course schedules and lead them to the appropriate major/minor program.
+The choice of classes and major/minor programs should be made by the student in consultation with his or her academic advisor.
+First-year academic advisors are familiar with the requirements for students and are able to assist them in planning their course schedules and leading them to the appropriate programs.